shakirjameel/the-cf-workshop/doc/goal.md

 -	Also need to scale the cluster

 Cloud formation cannot manage Configuration management.
 It can only provision resources.
-Configuration Management – Chef, Puppet, CodeDeploy Imperative (API vs SDK) vs Declarative (Cloud Formation) ?
+Configuration Management – Chef, Puppet, CodeDeploy (For Software Installation) Imperative (API vs SDK) vs Declarative (Cloud Formation) ?
 Cloud Formation can take a template and creates a stack - stack contains all the resources and are in an integrated fashion(resources)
 - One template can make n no of stacks